krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 **Second execution:** ([HTML](/assets/async-demos/wall-cpu-second.html){:target="_blank"})
 ![alt text](/assets/async-demos/wall-cpu-second.png "flames")

-I agree that they are not identical, but they have one thing in common.
-They show that the most CPU consuming method invoked by my controller is ```CpuConsumer.mathConsumer()```.
+I agree that they are not identical.
+But they have one thing in common.
+They show that the most CPU-consuming method invoked by my controller is ```CpuConsumer.mathConsumer()```.
-It is not a lie, it consumes CPU.
-But does it consume most of the request time?
+It is not a lie: It consumes CPU.
+But does it consume most of the time of the request?
 Look at the flame graphs in wall-clock mode:

 **First execution:** ([HTML](/assets/async-demos/wall-wall-first.html){:target="_blank"})